ThePython10110/ExchangeClone/README.md

 ### TODO:
 * Figure out what's going to happen with Technic (the PR probably won't be merged)
-* Fix tools updating surrounding nodes
-* Code for covalence dust
+* Test everything in MTG, MCL2, and MCLA (and 5.7)
+* Finish changelog
-* Improve multidig
+* Finish wiki
-* Add more Energy Collectors
-* Fix MCL2 hoppers

-\* Not actually added yet

 ### v6.0 (The Compatibility Update)

 **The biggest changes:**
 *   I'm naming updates now for some reason.
 *   Automatic energy values!
 This means I don't have to manually add energy values for every single item.
 If it's craftable (and even if it's not in many cases), ExchangeClone will automatically figure out an energy value for it.
 *   The minimum Minetest version has been changed to 5.7.0, because I'm never going to test on any older versions.
 Of course, it will probably still work (at least mostly) on other versions, but I can't promise anything.
 *   Players can now have up to 1 trillion personal energy!
 *   Energy values now better match ProjectE's.
+*   Changed A LOT of things internally.
+Any mods depending on ExchangeClone (probably not very many, which is good) will probably need to update stuff.
 *   **The PESA will be removed in version 7.0.**

 **Full Changelog**
 * New Features: